-People often mistake ‘acting professionally’ to ‘faking personality’.
+People often mistake ‘acting professionally’ for ‘faking personality’.
 You can be yourself and still be professional.
-In as much as interviews are not a family meeting and you shouldn’t be informal, it shouldn’t also be boring.
-It would be welcomed for you to display your personality during your interview.
+In as much as interviews are not a family meeting and you shouldn’t be informal, they shouldn’t also be boring.
+It would be welcome for you to display your personality during your interview.

 Nervousness can, however, prevent some people from showing their personality in interviews.
-We will be giving you some tips on the best way to highlight your personality at a job interview.
+We will give you tips on the best way to highlight your personality at a job interview.

 Things to do before the interview

 - Practice interviewing on your own and be prepared for the questions.
-Practicing and making proper preparations will make you more relax and reduce the tendency of getting nervous when the real interview comes.
+Practicing and making proper preparations will make you more relaxed and reduce the tendency to get nervous when the real interview comes.
 This is because practice always pays off.
-It will reflect in the manner with which you tackle the questions with ease.
+It will reflect the manner in which you tackle the questions with ease.

 - You should know that first impression is highly important.
 It doesn’t take most professional hiring managers more than 5 minutes to form an impression of you.
 And when an impression of someone is made, it usually sticks and is often difficult to change even when that person has proven to be otherwise.

-If you start the interview by giving the interviewer the slightest notion that you are shy, even when you are back on track, the interviewer will still see you as shy and timid.
+If you start the interview by giving the interviewer the slightest notion that you are shy, the interviewer will still see you as shy even when you are back on track.

 Therefore, from the very beginning, you should be at your best and present yourself in the best possible way.

-- Be punctual so you get the time to loosen up and get your thoughts together.
-Avoid coming late and putting yourself through even more stress of having to hurry and sweating yourself out to meet up.
-Make plans to arrive early so you get some time to sit down, relax and get your mindset for the interview.
+- Be punctual so you can loosen up and get your thoughts together.
+Avoid coming late and putting yourself through even more stress of hurrying and sweating yourself out to meet up.
+Make plans to arrive early, so you get some time to sit down, relax and get your mindset for the interview.

 - Try to relax when you get to the interview venue.
 You really cannot be yourself or act like your normal self when you are not relaxed.
 Being relaxed means that you are not anxious and that you do not let your nerves get the better part of you.
 It also allows you to show yourself in the very best possible way.